-In a transaction valued at USD 23.5 million, VCBank completed the purchase of six million square metres of farmland in prime locations across Turkey, during FY 2015.
-The farmland will be leased to Goknur, the leading Turkish fruit concentrate company.
+Following the purchase of six million square metres of farmland in prime locations across Turkey during 2015 by VCBank, the farmland has been leased to Goknur, the leading Turkish fruit concentrate company.
 Through a management and off-take agreement, Goknur will handle the entire process of plantation, harvesting, marketing and sales.
 Four fruits - apple, pear, peach and sour cherry - have been selected for planting based on household demand, concentrate business suitability and product value.
 Turkey Farmland has a put option to sell the land to Goknur at the end of the anticipated investment holding period of eight years.